saidam90/meditation-app/README.md

 ```
 git add .
-git commit -m "Update portfolio content"
+git commit -m "Update content"
 git push
 ```

 **Deployment**

-To deploy your portfolio website to a hosting service such as GitHub Pages or Heroku, follow these steps:
+To deploy your website to a hosting service such as GitHub Pages or Heroku, follow these steps:

 1. Create a new repository on GitHub and push your portfolio website code to it.
 2. Enable GitHub Pages or create a new site on Heroku.